Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ### Declaring & Calling
 To declare a variable assign the `scope` attribute of the variable this is optional to add, you can set to `global` or `local`; Default value: `global`.
 With the chosen `name` of your variable, name it what-ever you want.
 Followed by an equal <kbd>=</kbd> character with the specified `value` of the chosen variable.

 Multi-line variables can also be declared, each name and value attributes of the variable must be separated with comma <kbd>,</kbd> character.
-They must be equal to each-other if not it will print a `nil` value or an error.
+They must be equal to each-other if not it will return a `nil` value or an error.

 Syntax:
 ```lua